DylanVanAssche/harbour-sailfinder/docs/CODE_OF_CONDUCT.md

-# Sailbook's Code of Conduct
+# Sailfinder's Code of Conduct

 ## Our Pledge